backstabslash/3rd-year-strategy-pattern/README.md

-TECHINCAL TASK:
-Develop an application for which it would be advisable to use the "Strategy" pattern: the program works with the Car class, which in turn can be controlled manually / by autopilot / radio control, refuel with gasoline / electricity / change batteries, honk, making different sounds.
+TECHNICAL TASK: Design an application that leverages the "Strategy" pattern to manage the Car class.
+The application should allow for manual control, autopilot, or remote control of the car, as well as the ability to refuel using gasoline, electricity, or batteries.
+Additionally, the application should allow the car to honk and make different sounds, and provide different strategies for managing these functions.